Delicate (Taylor Swift song): Release

 The music video of "Delicate" premiered at the 2018 iHeartRadio Music Awards on March 11.
 Following the video's premiere, Big Machine and Republic Records released the song to US hot adult contemporary radio stations on March 12, and US contemporary hit radio on March 13, as Reputation's fourth pop radio single.
-Swift released another music video for the song—shot in a vertical format—exclusively on Spotify for users in the US, the United Kingdom, Sweden, and Latin America, on March 30, 2018.
+Swift released another music video for the song—shot in a vertical format—exclusively on Spotify for users in the United States, the United Kingdom, Sweden, and Latin America, on March 30, 2018.
 It was available on YouTube for audiences worldwide on May 15.
 In Europe, "Delicate" was available for digital download in Germany on March 12, and to Italian and UK radio stations on April 20, 2018.

 As part of the Spotify Singles series, Swift recorded a stripped-down version of "Delicate" using acoustic guitars in place of the original version's synthesizers.
 The version was released alongside Swift's cover of Earth, Wind & Fire's "September" as a two-track extended play (EP) on April 13, 2018, by Spotify.
 Two official remixes supported "Delicate": one by Sawyr and Ryan Tedder, available on May 25, and the other by Seeb, available on June 8, 2018.

 Music video

 Synopsis

 Directed by Joseph Kahn, the music video was shot over two nights in Los Angeles; landmarks featured include the Millennium Biltmore Hotel, the 7th Street/Metro Center station, the Los Angeles Theater, and the Golden Gopher bar.
 The video opens with Swift on the red carpet, seeming disconnected from the crowd gazing off in the distance.
 She snaps back to reality as a reporter points a microphone at her face for an interview.
-Amidst camera lights, a mysterious figure slips a sparkling paper note into her hand.
+Amid camera lights, a mysterious man slips a sparkling paper note into her hand.

 After the red-carpet interviews, Swift walks into a hotel lobby surrounded by four bodyguards as the guests turn around and look at her.
 Swift is bothered by the attention toward her, and when she gets some privacy in a dressing room, she turns the note over in her hand and makes silly faces in the mirror before being interrupted by a group of women.
 When she turns back to the mirror, the note sparkles and she realizes she has become invisible as her reflection in the mirror disappears.

 Thrilled by her newfound freedom from fame, Swift starts dancing barefoot through the hotel.
 Though she seems elated by her invisibility, there are poignant moments—at one scene in an elevator with another woman, Swift thinks that woman is smiling at her, but she is in fact looking at her own reflection in the mirror.
 Swift continues dancing through a subway platform, and dances in a pouring rain before arriving at a dive bar.
 As she holds the note, everyone in the bar turns and looks at her, and she is visible again, smiling.